caomuqing/neptune/README.md

 # NEPTUNE: Non-Entangling Trajectory Planning for Multiple Tethered Unmanned Vehicles #

 A trajectory planning framework for multiple tethered robots.
-It also works for multiple untethered robots, with a change of a parameter.
+It also works for multiple untethered robots, with a simple change of a parameter (set enable_entangle_check to False).
 ### ****